-The BIG on Bloor Festival of Arts and Culture is an exceptional community and city-building festival presenting hundreds of culturally significant events, activities, displays and exhibitions.
-Organized by BIG (the Bloor Improvement Group), the festival is a two-day summer event presented along a car-free stretch of Bloor Street West between Dufferin and Lansdowne Streets to celebrate local arts, culture and community.
+The BIG on Bloor Festival of Arts & Culture is an exceptional community and city-building event presenting hundreds of culturally significant activities, displays, and exhibitions.
+Organized by BIG (Bloor Improvement Group), the Festival is a summer event presented along a car-free stretch of Bloor Street West between Dufferin and Lansdowne to celebrate local arts, culture, and community.
 It has drawn up to 100,000 people.

 Historically, the neighbourhood was bounded by rail lines, factories and areas that remained “dry” until the year 2000.
 In addition, there had been a racetrack where the Dufferin Mall is now located.
 The effect of all these things was drawing disruptive elements to this working-class neighbourhood.
 The situation was further exacerbated by the building of Dufferin Mall, which diverted pedestrian traffic away from Bloor Street.

 The BIG: Bloor Improvement Group was formed as a coalition organization, which included an alliance of 26 different local organizations, three levels of government, social service agencies, residents groups, cultural producers/artists and small business owners.
 These organizations and individuals came together to coordinate a concerted effort and find ways to celebrate Bloordale’s rich diversity–rather than address its social ills–by bringing focus to the culture of this area, with the aim of strengthening the community and create better connections between the people (a contemporary mix of Portuguese, Caribbean Italian, Bangladeshi, Latin American, Pakistani, Sri Lankan, Burmese, Chinese, and Vietnamese populations) and their